 \subsection{Evaluation Details}

-\textbf{Evaluation Dataset.} We construct a set of images of a scene containing a person paired with the prompt depicting the interaction between the person and the target.
+\textbf{Evaluation Dataset.} We construct a set of images of a scene containing a person paired with the prompt depicting an interaction between the person and the target.
 In the prompt, the person is described to interact with (1) an object placed at different locations of the scene relative to the person's position, or (2) a specific object among several different objects in the scene.
 For all images, we ensure that the target can be precisely determined with text prompts by a noun, a color description, or a spatial description.
-Some samples of our evaluation dataset are presented in ~\cref{fig:eval_data}.
+To get the target mask, we first perform instance segmentation on the image using SAM~\citep{kirillov2023sam}, and manually select the masks that belong to the target.
+Some image and mask samples of our evaluation dataset are presented in ~\cref{fig:eval_data}.

-\textbf{Contact Score.} To detect physical hand contact between the actor and objects, we use the official code of ContactHands~\cite{contacthands_2020}.
+\textbf{Contact Score.} To detect physical contact between the actor and objects, we use the official code of ContactHands~\citep{contacthands_2020}.
 We set the hand detection threshold to 0.5 and the object contact detection threshold to 0.5.
-We consider the interaction between actor and the target to be successful, when the detected object contact region overlaps with the segmentation mask of the target.
+We consider the interaction between the actor and the target to be successful when the detected object contact region overlaps with the segmentation mask of the target.
 Detection results for success and failure cases are presented in ~\cref{fig:contact}, where the yellow masks indicate the detected object contact regions.

-\textbf{User Study.} We conducted two types of user studies to validate our comparisons.
+\textbf{User Study.} We conduct two types of user studies to validate our comparisons.
 First, we perform human evaluation on videos generated by each method to assess whether the depicted person accurately interacts with the target.
 Fifty participants are presented with 10 videos per method.
 In each video, we show an input image with the target object highlighted with a green mask for 2 seconds, followed by the generated video.
 A screenshot of the human evaluation interface is shown in ~\cref{fig:user1}.
 We also perform an A/B test to measure user preference of our method over each baseline method in terms of target alignment.
 Fifty participants are asked 10 questions per baseline method, where each question displays an input image with the target in a green mask, alongside the generated videos from our method and a baseline in a random order.
 The screenshot of the user preference study interface is shown in ~\cref{fig:user2}.